frictionlessdata/tableschema-java/README.md

 When using the `addField` method, the schema undergoes validation after every field addition.
 If adding a field causes the schema to fail validation, then the field is automatically removed.

-Alternatively, you might want to build your `Schema` instead by loading the schema definition from a JSON file:
+Alternatively, you might want to build your `Schema` by loading the schema definition from a JSON file:

 ```java
 String schemaFilePath = "/path/to/schema/file/shema.json";